Common toad: Reproduction

-The common toad emerges from hibernation in spring and there is a mass migration towards the breeding sites.
-The toads converge on certain ponds that they favour while avoiding other stretches of water that seem eminently suitable.
-Adults use the same location year after year and over 80% of males marked as juveniles have been found to return to the pond at which they were spawned.
+The common toad emerges from hibernation in spring, migrating en masse to the breeding sites.
+They converge on certain favoured ponds while avoiding other seemingly suitable stretches of water.
+Adults use the same location year after year, and over 80% of males marked as juveniles have been found to return to the pond where they were spawned.
 They find their way to these by using a suite of orientation cues, including olfactory and magnetic cues, but also visual cues help guide their journeys.
 Toads experimentally moved elsewhere and fitted with tracking devices have been found to be able to locate their chosen breeding pond when the displacement exceeded three kilometres (two miles).